Curtis Lofton: Oakland Raiders

 Lofton signed with the Oakland Raiders on March 11, 2015.

 The Raiders released him on March 11, 2016.

-Retirement
+Post-playing career

-On September 12, 2017, Curtis Lofton officially announced his retirement from the NFL on hobhsports.com.
-The article, "Just a Kid from Kingfisher: The Story of Curtis Lofton," was written by his lifelong friend, Adam Arms.
+On September 12, 2017, Lofton officially announced his retirement from the NFL on hobhsports.com.

+In 2022, Oklahoma football coach Brent Venables selected Lofton, Josh Norman, Caleb Kelly, and Ryan Young to lead the team's player development program, the S.O.U.L.
+(Serving Our Uncommon Legacy) Mission.
+In 2024, Lofton was named general manager of the Sooners football team, but resigned after only seven months to pursue ministry.